pdobsan/oama/README.md

 ### Building from sources

 To build `mailctl` from source you need a Haskell development environment, with `ghc 9.2.4` or higher.
-Either your platform package system can provide this or you can use [ghcup](https://www.haskell.org/ghcup/).
+Either your platform's package system can provide this or you can use [ghcup](https://www.haskell.org/ghcup/).
 Once you have the `ghc` Haskell compiler and `cabal` etc. installed, follow the steps
 below: